AleziaKurdis/hecate/README.md

 3- **GOLD**: At the moment there are users in a place, It get assigned to the GOLD category.
 It orders them by number of users and then by their natural order in the lower categories.

-4- **SILVER**: This category contains the places that have all the required information has been correctly setup.
-(Having a thumbnail and the maturity different than "unrated").
+4- **SILVER**: This category contains the places that have a thumbnail showing their interest to get visitors.

-5- **BRONZE**: This category contains the places that have a thumbnail and but with the maturity "Unrated".
+5- **BRONZE**: This category contains the places that have no thumbnail.

-6- **IRON**: This category contains the places that have no thumbnail but a maturity different than "unrated".
+**Ordering within each categories:**

-7- **STONE**: This category contains the places that have no thumbnail and have the maturity "Unrated".
+The ordering within each categories is obtained by a seeded random.
+The ordering are this way maintained for 5 days before being reshuffled again.

 **Portals color:**